 Applicants who are applying with an out of state license should refer to the minimum qualifications link above.
 RECRUITMENT PROCESS

 Human Resource Services (HRS) will screen all applications to identify qualified candidates.
 After screening, only those candidates that meet the minimum qualifications will be referred to the next step in the selection procedures.
-Candidates will receive notification via e-mail of further procedures applicable to their status in the competition.Application Screening (Refer/Non-Refer)
+Candidates will receive notification via e-mail of further procedures applicable to their status in the competition.Veterans Employment Preference

-Applications and supplemental responses will be screened for qualifications that are highly desirable and most needed to successfully perform the duties of the job.
-Only those candidates that meet the qualifications as listed in the job bulletin will be referred to the next step.Based on the Agency/Department's needs, the selection procedures listed above may be modified.
+Apanelof job knowledge experts will thoroughly screen and evaluate the application and supplemental questions for job knowledge, competencies, and related experience described above.Based on the Agency/Department's needs, the selection procedures listed above may be modified.
 Candidates will be notified via e-mail of any changes in the selection procedures.
 Eligible List

 Once the assessment has been completed, HRS will establish an eligible list of candidates.
 Candidates placed on the eligible list may be referred to a selection interview to be considered for present and future vacancies.

 is the primary form of notification during the recruitment process.
 Please ensure your correct e-mail address is included in our application and use only one e-mail account.
 Candidates will be notified regarding their status as the recruitment proceeds via e-mail through the GovernmentJobs.com site.
 Please check your e-mail folders, including spam/junk folders, and/or accept e-mails ending with "governmentjobs.com" and "ocgov.com."
 If your e-mail address should change, please update your profile at www.governmentjobs.com

 .NOTE: User accounts are established for one person only and should not be shared with another person.
 Multiple applications with multiple users may jeopardize your status in the recruitment process for any positions for which you apply.

 For detailed information on how to apply, clickhere